Bachelor of Environmental Science/Bachelor of Marine Science and ManagementBachelors Double Degree

 Demonstrate awareness and respect for cultural diversity and the relationship between people and their environment

-- Environmental Resource Management prepares graduates to work in areas such as protected area management, catchment management and environmental restoration.
-Students learn how to conduct wildlife surveys, conserve fauna and flora and rehabilitate degraded land for future generations.
+- Environmental Resource Management focuses on conducting wildlife surveys, conservation of fauna and flora and rehabilitating degraded land for future generations.

-- Fisheries and Aquaculture Management integrates fisheries, biology, stock management, habitat protection, and aquaculture studies with environmental management.
+- Fisheries and Aquaculture Management integrates fisheries, biology, stock management, habitat protection and aquaculture studies with environmental management.
 Students focus on developing strategies to maintain a sustainable fishery/aquaculture enterprise.
-Some third year subjects for this major will be taught as intensive residential courses at the National Marine Science Centre in Coffs Harbour.
+Some third-year subjects for this major are taught as intensive residential courses at the National Marine Science Centre in Coffs Harbour.

 |Location||Teaching period||UAC code||QTAC code|